ksytwu100/text-editor/README.md

 ## Installation

+The generation of the files are in the code.
+The followings are for reference.

+npm install --save-dev html-webpack-plugin
+When run webpack plugins, the HTML, service worker, and a manifest file have generated.
 npm i css-loader
-npm install --save-dev html-webpack-plugin
-A service worker is first registered using the ServiceWorkerContainer.register() method.
-Service workers are specialized JavaScript assets that act as proxies between web browsers and web servers.
-If successful, your service worker will be downloaded to the client and attempt installation/activation (Download, install and activate) for URLs accessed by the user inside the whole origin, or a subset specified by you. npm i concurrently npm i idb
+npm i concurrently
+npm i idb
-The manifest.json file is the only file that every extension using WebExtension APIs must contain npm i webpack-pwa-manifest
+The manifest.json file is the only file that every extension using WebExtension APIs must contain. npm i webpack-pwa-manifest

 ## License